What is double vision (diplopia)?

 Cranial nerve palsies

-Paralysis or loss of coordination of the muscles that control how the eyes work together can also cause double vision, and can both be a result of cranial palsy.
+Paralysis or loss of coordination of the muscles that control how the eyes work together can also cause double vision and can both be a result of cranial nerve palsy.
 Cranial nerve palsies can be caused by a number of things, such as: diabetes, a tumour, meningitis, high blood pressure, a head injury, a brain aneurysm or a blockage in an artery.
+A doctor will usually look at each underlying issue and look at ways of dealing with the condition upon diagnosis.

 A squint (strabismus is the medical term) refers to a condition in which your eyes point in different directions.
 This is usually because the muscles controlling your eyes are either too strong, in which case they are prevented from moving smoothly, or too weak, in which case they are unable to move.
 Not all squints cause double vision and they are particularly common in young children.